AmitKumarDas/Decisions/blogs/castlang.md

 ## CASTLang

 This is the next version of CASTemplate.
-This should provide all the benefits that CASTemplate provides as well help building workflows easier.
+This should provide all the benefits that CASTemplate provides as well help building kubernetes workflows easier.
 This version concentrates on RunTask.
 A RunTask can get executed via CASTemplate runner or via a new kubernetes controller.

 #### Low Level Design
 - The design boils down to: